DaMSL/K3/README.md

 7. Now you're ready to modify, update, & build new programs.
 Use the clean script before re-compiling to ensure your workspace is fresh.: `tools/scripts/run/clean.sh`.

 Where to go from here:
 - View, modify, compile, & run the `count_peers_v2.k3` program which is located in the same folder as the `count_peers.k3` file.
-It is an updated version of the
+It is an updated version of the count peers program with some additional features
+- If you want to run with different compiler flags, update the script, compile.sh.